inertia7/timeSeries_sp500_R/README.md

 	require(packageName)

 This must be done before each **Rstudio** session, and written at the start of every script to ensure your code will be easily reproducible!

+**IMPORTANT TO NOTE** (Updated 6/4/2017): Script was changed to include a helper function script to reduce code significantly.
+Check `helperfunction.R` to see how the functions work.

 ## <a name="Steps-Required"></a>Steps Required

 ### Create plotly Account (Optional)